Murder, It Sucks The Air Out Of Living

 There’s nothing in this world like entering an abandoned house in mid July to begin working a murder case, a scene where the pungent and putrid scent of rotting human flesh and organs fill your nostrils and lungs and adheres tightly to your clothing, hair, and skin like an invisible, gag-inducing, impossible-to-remove film.

 If the stifling heat, humidity, and gut-wrenching stench of decomposing human don’t get to you, well, the flies, maggots, and other creepy critters that crawl in and out of the vicim’s mouth, ears, nose, open wounds and other body openings certainly will.
 But, it’s a job that falls into the laps of homicide cops—it’s what they do—and it’s a job that requires a special skill set.
 Not to mention a stomach made of cast iron and steel plating.

 So let’s open the door to the house at the end of your street—the old Victorian that’s been empty for two years and is now surrounded by waist-high weeds.
 The once beautifully manicured lawn is now a graveyard for litter and other garbage left behind by transients and the kids who toss their empty fast food wrappers and plastic soda bottles over the rusted chain-link fence.
 The window panes are broken and many of the shingles have fallen off.

-For months now you’d seen a homeless man going and coming, but you just realized that he hadn’t been around in the past two weeks, and there’s that strong odor.
+For months now neighbors have seen a homeless man going and coming, but suddenly realized that he hadn’t been around in the past two weeks, and there’s that strong odor.
 Like something is … dead.

-So you call the police and the next thing you know your neighborhood is overrun by patrol cars and crime scene tape.
-You even heard one officer say something about murder.
+So they call the police and before long the neighborhood is overrun by patrol cars and crime scene tape.

 Inside the murder house, detectives are doing what they do best.
 They’re checking all the boxes on their mental checklist.
 And now their focus is on the victim.